-If there is difficulty breathing, twitching, repeated vomiting or strange movements.
+If there is difficulty breathing, twitching, repeated vomiting or strange movements

-If there is a rash, confusion, difficulty breathing, stiff neck, inability to move an arm or leg or a first-time seizure.
+When there is a rash, confusion, difficulty breathing, stiff neck, inability to move an arm or leg or a first-time seizure.

-If your baby is less than 3 months old and has a fever greater than 38 C
+Your baby is less than 3 months old and has a fever greater than 38 C

-If your baby between 3-12 months has a fever of 39 C or higher
+Your baby between 3-12 months has a fever of 39 C or higher

 If a child under 2 has a fever lasting longer than 24- 48 hours